mchughj/MotorizedJointer/README.md

 # MotorizedJointer

 <img src="/Photos/Final.jpg" />
+(Yes, wire management is not my strong suit.
+But it works!)

 This is a project which I started in 2017 after seeing a YouTube video on something similar.